Lawsuit dropped after school board changes course, adopts Youngkin’s transgender student policy

 The plaintiffs voluntarily dismissed the case this week, Cooper said.

-“We applaud the Virginia Beach School Board for its action last week in adopting transgender policies that protect the rights of all parents and students,” the governor added in a statement.
+“We applaud the Virginia Beach School Board for its action last week in adopting transgender policies that protect the rights of all parents and students,” Cooper added in a statement.

 The school district said in a statement provided by spokesperson David Schleck that the board’s vote was not related to any impending lawsuit involving the governor’s policies.

-Note: This story has been updated to correct the attribution of a statement in the 7th paragraph to Cooper, not Youngkin.